-Salbutamol (Asthalin) nebuliser 1 mg per ml: Supply issue
+Salbutamol (Asthalin) nebuliser 1 mg and 2 mg per ml: Supply issue

 Affected product